Insurance FAQ &

 How does the coverage differ for out-of-network versus in-network services?

-- Plans with out-of-network coverage will generally cover a percentage of your session fee, such as 70%, and you will pay the difference, which in this case would be 30%; this is referred to as your co-insurance payment.
+- Plans with out-of-network (OON) coverage will generally cover a percentage of your session fee, such as 70%, and you will pay the difference, which in this case would be 30%; this is referred to as your co-insurance payment.
 If you see an in-network provider (Not Bloom), you are more likely to pay a flat rate co-pay, which is usually somewhere between $25-$40 but varies by plan.
-For many clients, their co-insurance payment for seeing an out-of-network provider is very similar to what their copay would be for seeing an in-network provider, especially since our rates are so reasonable.
+For some clients, their co-insurance payment for seeing an out-of-network provider is very similar to what their copay would be for seeing an in-network provider.
 However, sometimes plans required you to meet a yearly deductible first before they start to help with the costs.
-A deductible is an amount you have to spend before your co-insurance kicks in.
+A deductible is an amount you have to spend on cumulative out-of-network provider services before your co-insurance kicks in; the cumulative deductible is a combination of all OON provider costs, not just costs from your therapist, but any other OON medical provider you see during that year.
 Some plans have separate in-network and out-of-network deductibles, some plans combine them, and some plans don’t have them at all.
 In general, in-network deductibles tend to be lower than out-of-network deductibles.
 The more expensive your insurance plan, the lower the deductibles tend to be.
 Out-of-network deductibles can vary broadly, from as low as $250 per year and up to $10,000.
 Any out-of-network medical services that are filed with your insurance company will all go towards the same deductible; it is not a separate mental health deductible.
 Many of our clients quickly meet a low out-of-network deductible after just a few sessions, and then enjoy paying just their co-insurance.
 Just remember that the deductible resets each year, generally on January 1st, but this can vary by plan and employer.

 Does my plan cover services by Bloom Therapy?